asgardeo/asgardeo-tomcat-saml-agent/README.md

 Clicking on the logout link would trigger the SLO flow engaging the same filter mentioned above.
 The user would be redirected to the page configured via the `IndexPage` property previously discussed.

-## Integrating SAML into your Java application
+## Integrating SAML into your Java Source Project

   * [Prerequisites](#prerequisites-1)
   * [Configuring the sample](#configuring-the-sample)